thecarmechanic/cse15l-lab-reportswi24/lab3/lab3-blog.md

    technical/plos/journal.pbio.0020223.txt
    ```

    When a specific file path is specified, if it contains a match, it is the only file printed.
+If it doesn't match, nothing is printed.
    ```
    $ grep -l "base pair" technical/plos/journal.pbio.0020190.txt
    technical/plos/journal.pbio.0020190.txt